instigate-etc/my_repo/Naira/README.md

          javac MainShop.java
 After write this command:
          java MainShop.java
-You can find this program in https://github.com/student105/my_repo/edit/master/Naira/count1000 repository.
+You can find this program in https://github.com/student105/my_repo/tree/master/Naira/Online_shop repository.

 ---------------------------------------------------------------Thenk you!---------------------------------------------------
-With this program, we simulate operation of the online store.
-This program is output for the shopper product.